 Kyoto’ s sweltering summer is really hot and humid.
 When I visited Kyoto in summer, I always try to escape from the humidity and to spend time near clear and fresh water.
 Fushimi has various rich groundwater and famous Japanese Sake breweries that uses the water.
-The best way to reach Fushimi is by rail, using either Keihan Line or Kintetsu Line, and it takes about 20 mins from Kyoto Station.
+To make the most of your time here, be sure to follow this quick guide to Fushimi!

 Groundwater for Sake Brewers